nfasano/nfasano/README.md

 ____________________________________________________________________________________________

 ### About me
-I am a Ph.D. candidate studying applied physics at Princeton University, graduating in May and seeking new career opportunities as a data scientist.
+I am a Ph.D. candidate studying applied physics at Princeton University, graduating in May and actively seeking new career opportunities as a data scientist.
 I am excited by the challenge of uncovering insights from vast amounts of data, a skill I have developed in the last 5+ years by curating and analyzing terabyte-scale datasets pertaining to high-power light-matter interactions.
 More recently, I have rounded out my data science skillset through personal projects and formal course work.

 This page is dedicated to my datscience portfolio.
 See my resume and LinkedIn profile linked above for more about my work experience and qualifications.